eschiller/puppet-trac/README.md

 Authentication to the Trac web application is handled through htdisgest.
 The file the application uses for auth will be located in '/trac/tracEnv/.htpasswd.

-Trac users can be created with the trac_user resource type.
+Trac users can be created with the tracuser class.
 Note that the realm must match the tracenv name:

 <pre>